-Developing countries were encouraged to become net importers of food, and in particular to import the cheap cereal grains being grown on industrial-scale farms beyond their borders.
+Developing countries were encouraged to become net importers of food.
+Encouraged, in particular, to import the cereal grains now being grown on industrial-scale farms beyond their borders.

 Take a country like Haiti.
 Up to the mid-80s they were almost entirely self-sufficient in growing their own food.
 Now Haiti imports more than half of all its food.